aubort/opencast-usersguide/docs/themes.md

 * **Bumper** - An uploaded video clip that is prepended to the actual video
 * **Trailer** - An uploaded video clip that is appended to the actual video
-* **Watermark** - An uploaded image that will be displayed in transparency on the full length of the video

 You can access the Themes section from the **Main Menu > Configuration > Themes**.